cbg-ethz/cowwid/README.md

 ### Input

 - `tallymut_line.tsv` - table of all variant-characteristic mutations generated by the previous notebook.
-- `working/ww-cooc.csv` - table with coocurrences
+- `working/ww-cooc.v3.csv` - table with coocurrences in samples processed with ARTIC V3
+- `working/amplicons.v3.yaml` - amplicon definitions used to create the cooccurrence table
+- `working/ww-cooc.v4.csv` - same with ARTIC V4
+- `working/amplicons.v4.yaml`

 > **Note:** unlike the notebook `pangolin/cojac/notebooks/ww_smoothing.ipynb` used in the article, posterior probabilities of the local haplotype generated by ShoRAH are not taken into account presently.